MPIBGC-TEE/bgc-md/README.md

     does not copy files to the virtual environment (or any other environment) .
     It just links them there, so that source code changes take immediate effect in the *installed* package.
     No reinstallation after source changes is necessary.
-    It is possible that this already does the trick since the setup script tries to install missing dependencies automatically.
-Depending on your system some of those dependencies may have problems.
-We describe some workarounds in the next paragraph

 ## Troubleshooting:
     Likely troublemakers are (due to their complex buildprocess) matplotlib ,numpy and scipy